 Don’t Get Lost in The Paperwork of a Claim

 It’s always the paperwork.
 Do you have all of the necessary documentation to file a claim?
 If not, find it now- don’t wait till later!
 Remember, insurers are looking for reasons not to pay claims and your easiest path to payment denial is getting lost in the paperwork.
-Be clear that everything you need is included when filing your roofing insurance claim.
+Be clear that everything you need is included when filing your roof insurance claim settlement in Goodyear AZ.

 Don’t Fail to Report the Loss

 Before filing a claim, you must report the loss to your insurer.
 If a storm has damaged your home or business, don’t wait; call now!
 This can be an important step in getting timely and correct roofing insurance payments for your loss.
 Because there is often confusion about who is at fault for weather-related damage, if you don’t notify the right party immediately after a storm or fire, you could lose out on valuable time when seeking claims reimbursements from your insurer.

 Many insurers attempt to deliberately delay claims payments as an effort to avoid reimbursing customers as much money as they can get away with.
 As we mentioned earlier, this is one reason why it’s so important that you report all losses immediately after they occur; some insurers may use delays against you in order to persuade you not to file a claim which is covered by the policy.
 Don’t let them manipulate you into thinking that your losses are not covered or that they will pay out less than your actual loss has become.
 Insurers hold all of the cards, but only if you give them time to stack their deck against you.

 Do Evaluate Coverage on Your Property